 What is Proof of Address

-Proof of address requires that you provide your bank with a document verifying that your physical address matches your stated address.
+Proof of address is a document that verifies that your physical address matches your stated address.
 Here are a few examples of items you can use for proof of address:

 - Property tax bill